Location Selector

 elem (l placeSelector) place(p driver.Place) {

-~// title comes from field
+~// The title comes from the field.

 <h3>~(l.title): <b>~(p.Name)</b></h3>